Links on SoundGuys may earn us a commission. Learn more.

 - Hikers.
 If you like camping or hiking you likely already have a carabiner or two, but this one has a speaker on the other end of it.
 I mean, c’mon.

 - Shower singers.
-With the IPX7 waterproof rating and the built-in carabiner the Clip 3 is perfect for hanging in the bathroom.
+With the IPX7 waterproof rating and the built-in carabiner, the Clip 3 is perfect for hanging in the bathroom.
 Plus, it gets pretty loud so you can hear what you’re listening over the water.

 - Podcast listeners.
 The Clip 3 is definitely lacking in the low end due to its small size, but the emphasis on vocals makes it a solid choice for anyone that just wants to listen to a podcast while going about their business.

 What’s it like to use the JBL Clip 3?

 At first glance, there isn’t much of a difference between the new JBL Clip 3 and the previous version, but then you look a little closer and notice the subtle differences.
-Sure, it still has a carabiner, but unlike the Clip 2—this one is built into the frame of the speaker instead of just being a small metal triangle hooked onto some hard plastic.
+Sure, it still has a carabiner, but unlike the Clip 2—this one is built into the frame of the speaker instead of being a small metal triangle hooked onto some hard plastic.

 The Clip series has never been a speaker on the forefront of connection strength and quality, and that doesn’t change with the Clip 3.
 You won’t find any high-quality streaming codecs or anything like that, but if we’re being honest that shouldn’t be a surprise considering the price point and target use case of the speaker.
-It does have Bluetooth 4.1, which means that it has a standard range of about 30 feet which I found to be pretty spot on.
-In regular use there I never had any problems and I find 30 feet to be more than enough.
+It does have Bluetooth 4.1, which means that it has a standard range of about 10 meters which I found to be pretty spot on.
+In regular use there I never had any problems and I find that 10-meter range to be more than enough for my average use.